 The Capital Adjustment Account absorbs the timing differences arising from the different arrangements for the consumption of non-current assets and for financing the acquisition, construction or enhancement of those assets under statutory provisions.
 The account is debited with the cost of acquisition, construction or enhancement as depreciation, impairment losses and amortisation are charged to the Comprehensive Income and Expenditure Statement.
-The account is credited with the amounts set aside by the Council as finance for the costs of acquisition, construction and enhancement.
+The account is construction, construction and enhancement.